 According to the tales, the chanting of these Mantras celebrates the destruction of demons or Asur, Madhu, Kaitabh, Mahisasur (bull), Shumbha and Nishumbha.

-Chandi Homa is performed by chanting Mantras from the Durga Saptashati and prescribed religious offerings into the sacrificial fire (Havan or Homam).
+Perform Chandi Homa by chanting Mantras from the Durga Saptashati and prescribed religious offerings into the sacrificial fire (Havan or Homam).